80+ Things to Do this Fall in OKC - MetroFamily Magazine

 1001 Garth Brooks Blvd, Yukon

-Features monarch-related crafts for kids, a seed ball-making station, face painting and more.
+Enjoy monarch-related crafts for kids, face painting and more.
 Local gardening experts will be available to answer all your questions about planting a garden that attracts and supports monarch butterflies.
 Preregister.
 9 a.m.-noon.

 2020 Remington Pl, OKC

-Features a celebration of curiosity and creativity.
-Enjoy FREE hands-on activities hosted by SMO staff and community partners.
+Celebrate curiosity and creativity with FREE hands-on activities hosted by SMO staff and community partners.
 9 a.m.-4 p.m.

 Pioneer Library System Touch-a-Truck at the Cleveland County Fairgrounds